-If A Car Makes A Left Turn, Who Is Considered At-Fault If There Is An Accident?
+If a Car Makes a Left Turn, Who Is Considered At-Fault if There Is an Accident in California?

-Most Carlsbad drivers assume that if they get into an accident, the driver attempting to execute a left-hand turn always bears the blame.
+Most California drivers assume that if they get into an accident, the driver attempting to execute a left-hand turn always bears the blame.
 In many cases, this may be true, but there are exceptions in play in every incident.
-Left-hand turn crashes are difficult to investigate, and determining liability can also be challenging.
+Left-hand turn crashes are difficult to investigate, and determining liability can also be challenging, especially without guidance from an experienced left turn accident lawyer who understands how California traffic laws are applied in real-world cases.

 If the intersection does not have a designated arrow or does not have a traffic light, the same rules of the road apply – yield to all oncoming traffic and pedestrians, and turn only when it is safe.